Sebastiana Black, VMTR, MBACP, MA

 Sebastiana is a professional registered member of the International Association for Voice Movement Therapy (IAVMT) and has been practicing Voice Movement Therapy (VMT) since 2008.
 She has a private practice and facilitates workshops and events in Norwich and UK.

 She integrates VMT into her clinical work as an Integrative Arts Child Counsellor at the charity Break, working with children and teenagers who have experienced trauma and their caregivers.
 She also works with drama students at the University of East Anglia, developing their creative expression.

 She has offered many voice workshops, including collaborations with dancers and dance-movement therapists, in Czech Republic and Slovakia.
 She has also done work in France.

-Her unique therapeutic vocal work aims at cultivating awareness and acceptance of our voice, which becomes a tool for embodiment, personal and spiritual growth, soul work and empowered creativity.
+Her unique therapeutic vocal work cultivates awareness and acceptance of the voice, which becomes a tool for embodiment, personal and spiritual growth, soul work and empowered creativity.

-Sebastiana is inspired and informs her work by her practice of Mindfulness and Mindful Self-compassion, Reggie Ray's somatic work, Tara Brach's Western Buddhist psychology, vocal work of Kristin Linklater, inner critic and child work by Thich Nhat Hanh and Jay Earlie, and Bill Plotkin's depth psychology .
-She recently trained to teach Mindful Self-compassion programme.
+Sebastiana's work is inspired and informed by her practice of Mindfulness and Mindful Self-Compassion, Reggie Ray's somatic work, Tara Brach's western Buddhist psychology, vocal work of Kristin Linklater, inner critic and child work by Thich Nhat Hanh and Jay Earlie, and Bill Plotkin's depth psychology.
+She recently trained to teach the Mindful Self-Compassion programme.

 As a singer and songwriter she has performed in the duet The Fire Doves and the folk band Zaramo.